chiukapoor/Xv6_systemcall/README.md

 "Hello world this is our first program on Xv6"

-2. System call **getyear** which displays the year in which the UNIX version of Xv6 is designed
+2. System call **getyear** whose output is

+"The year in which the UNIX version of Xv6 is designed"